cloudControl/documentation/Guides/NodeJS/HelloWorld.md

 ## Building the Hello World app
 To start building the Hello World app, you first need to get access to the Node.js code for the app in Github.

-Make a clone of the Node.js app from the repository using -
+Make a clone of the Node.js app from the repository using:

 ~~~bash
 $ git clone git://github.com/cloudControl/node-js-sample